SHMoAReg: Spark Deformable Image Registration via Spatial Heterogeneous Mixture of Experts and Attention Heads: Experiments

-We compared \modelname~with both CNN-based and Transformer-based models across three mainstream types of encoder-decoder architectures: (1) U-shape: VoxelMorph (VM)~\cite{balakrishnan2019voxelmorph}, TransMorph (TM)~\cite{chen2022transmorph}; (2) Cascaded: 2casVM and 2cas TM; (3) Pyramid: NICE-Trans (N-T)~\cite{meng2023non} and RDP~\cite{wang2024recursive}.
+We compare \modelname~with three types of encoder-decoder methods: (1) U-shape: VoxelMorph (VM)~\cite{balakrishnan2019voxelmorph}, TransMorph (TM)~\cite{chen2022transmorph}; (2) Cascaded: 2casVM and 2cas TM; (3) Pyramid: NICE-Trans (N-T)~\cite{meng2023non} and RDP~\cite{wang2024recursive}.
 All methods were implemented using their official releases with default parameters.